 The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Trust Board where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

-- Successfully transferring out Ian Mikardo high School - Keeping teacher contact time at Bexhill Academy at an efficient level. - Delivering a budget surplus in year, in order to re-invest in future capital programmes.
+- Keeping teacher contact time at Bexhill Academy at an efficient level. - Delivering a budget surplus in year, in order to re-invest in future capital programmes including the current new building.